← Back to Blog

 Solutions

-1. Check and correct machine alignment (most common fix)
+1. Check and correct machine alignment (the most commonly effective fix)

 3. Verify wire quality — check for hard inclusions